EricZimmerman/Voron24/HOWTO.md

 3. Set options per image below
 5. Q and save when prompted
-6. Flash with comand below (ADJUST YOUR ID ACCORDINGLY)
+6. Flash with comand below (ADJUST YOUR ID ACCORDINGLY.
+You can get it with **ls /dev/serial/by-serial/** command in the shell)
 7. ???
 8. Profit